Updated: Sep 1

 Go for a walk in a park, or better yet, in the woods.
 Choose a tree, go up to it and gently put your hand on the bark with affection.

-Now, place your back against it as close as possible, so that you can liken your spine with its trunk, aligning yourself with the tree.
+Now, place your back against it as close as possible, so that you can liken your spine with its trunk, aligning yourself with the tree, pushing your back against it and breathe.

 Take a couple of deep breaths with closed eyes and let yourself feel smaller than the tree.
-Imagine that the tree is older, wiser and both more stable and flexible than you are.
+Recognize that the tree is older, wiser, taller and both more stable and flexible than you are.
 Gently let this feeling fill you.
 And say thank you to the tree.

 Your root-chakra grounding you with the roots, and your crown-chakra with the tree’s crown.

-Open your eyes, stretch, and hopefully you will now feel refreshed!
+Open your eyes, stretch, and hopefully you'll now feel refreshed!